Don’t spend all your time in the city! Enjoy the best day trips from Toronto in our ultimate travel guide!

 With over 20 wineries on offer, and some that have been around for several decades the region is a hot spot for wine lovers.

-Alternatively, you can rent bikes in town and do a self-guided tour on your own.
+Alternatively, you can rent bikes in town and do a self-guided tour of Niagara on the Lake without a guide.

 Be sure to stop into Two Sisters Winery, Jackson Triggs Estate and Peller Estates just to name a few.
 And if you want to try something truly Canadian head to Inniskillin Wines to try the infamous ice wine.